 The whole set of these matte black pedals is made of metal and then coated with a matte metal powder, guaranteeing long life.
 They also come with detachable rubber pedal sleeves that you can easily put on or take off, giving you more control over the specific feel of the pedal facings themselves.

-The pedal set’s base is weighty and has anti-slip pads underneath, meaning that if you don’t mount it into a wheel stand or cockpit, they still won’t be going anywhere under hard braking (although we always recommend hard mounting your pedals if possible).
+The pedal set’s base is weighty and has anti-slip pads underneath, meaning that if you don’t mount it into a wheel stand or cockpit, they still won’t be going anywhere under hard braking (although I always recommend hard mounting your pedals if possible).
 Its brake has a load cell installed, and this means you can apply up to 90 kg (200 lbs) of force to the pedal.

 Each pedal in the set can be individually adjusted in both height and spacing to make driving as comfortable as possible.
 You also have the option to use the Fanatec tuning menu to adjust your brake settings, or tweak it physically with the elastomers at the back of it.